-2.4.10.3.
-Participation in Osteopathic Principles and Practices means examination with the hands and fingers, touching, feeling, or perceiving by the sense of touch.
+This is a requirement for College admissions consideration and graduation.
+One important distinction between the training in osteopathic and non-osteopathic medical schools is the time spent developing the palpatory skills used for diagnosis and treatment.
+Osteopathic physicians understand that palpation means examination with the hands and fingers, touching, feeling, or perceiving by the sense of touch.
 In other words, palpation is the use of touch to examine the body.
 Palpatory skills are used in all areas of medical practice and are especially important in the evaluation and treatment of the musculoskeletal system.
 Development of palpatory skills takes place in the first-year and second-year Osteopathic Principles and Practice (OPP) courses.
 This requires active participation in all laboratory sessions.
-During the two years, each student will palpate a variety of people, representing both genders and different body types.
+During the two years, each student will palpate a variety of people, representing all genders and different body types.
 This simulates the variety of patients seen in practice.
 Equally important is the experience of being palpated by other students.
 The experience of being palpated helps the student to understand how palpation feels from the patient's perspective.
 It also enables students to give important feedback to their partners to help them develop their palpatory skills.